 Ø Portfolio Management: Scheme merger will bring down the number of portfolios to be managed, thereby giving time to fund managers to focus their efforts on generating alpha.
 Fund managers may have to reshuffle scheme portfolios every six months based on AMFI revising the market cap list, which will increase their costs and impact their returns.

 Ø Trails and Commissions: Merging of various schemes might bring uniformity in commission paid by asset management companies (AMCs).
-However, merger of schemes will result in the renegotiation of distributor commissions and the management of trails, thereby increasing transaction costs.
+However, the merger of schemes will result in the renegotiation of distributor commissions and the management of trails, thereby increasing transaction costs.

 Ø Changes: The changes by SEBI create uniformity in the characteristics of similar types of schemes, enhance transparency and standardize disclosure requirements.
 It groups and names mutual fund schemes based on investors’ underlying investment objectives and offers flexibility to investors on the nature of investments and risk exposure.
 The new categorization will facilitate the investor to make an apple to apple comparison.
-Not only will this help him to choose the scheme, it will also help him to know and understand the impact each scheme or fund will make in his portfolio.
+Not only will this help him to choose the scheme, but it will also help him to know and understand the impact each scheme or fund will make in his portfolio.

 Ø Hurry Not, Worry Not: Almost all the fund houses have mentioned that these proposed changes are to be effective from 3rd or 4th week of May 2018.
-Investors need not hurry or worry to exit and re-enter funds at this stage based on returns alone, without knowing whether the fund will fit you in its new category and attributes.
+Investors need not to hurry or worry to exit and re-enter funds at this stage based on returns alone, without knowing whether the fund will fit you in its new category and attributes.
 Instead, they must wait for funds to settle into their new categories and then take considered decisions based on their risk profile.
 If there is a minor change in the fund mandate, then investors could ignore the past performance and wait for the fund to build a track record.

 Ø Debt Funds: The NAV of debt funds fall when the interest rates rise and vice versa.
 Therefore, SEBI has chosen the Macaulay duration (a measure of how much the NAV will vary when the interest rates change) to classify how volatile the debt fund NAV is to the interest rate movements.
 SEBI has also made an effort to segregate credit risk by differentiating corporate bond and credit risk funds.
-However, gilt category does not have any restriction on duration and this can be painful for investors who wish to avoid credit risk completely and also minimize rate risk.
+However, the gilt category does not have any restriction on duration and this can be painful for investors who wish to avoid credit risk completely and also minimize rate risk.
 The naming convention of debt schemes is as per the risk level of end investments.
 The nature of risk carried by debt schemes may still not be understood well by investors as simply changing the name might not highlight the quantum of risk element in these schemes.

 Ø Hybrid Schemes: Under the current categorization, these have been defined into three types: Conservative hybrid fund, balanced hybrid fund and aggressive hybrid fund.
 For an investor, the scheme differentiator will still remain a concern.

 Ø Portfolio Review: The new categorization necessitates a portfolio review by the investors based on their risk profile and financial goal planning.
-The problem is that investors who wish to exit or switch a scheme that has changed mandate or has merged, will have to pay capital gains tax because of this SEBI ruling.
+The problem is that investors who wish to exit or switch a scheme that has changed mandate or has merged will have to pay capital gains tax because of this SEBI ruling.
 In case they decide to continue with some of their ongoing schemes, then they must monitor the returns closely for the next 12 months and then take a call.

-Ø Financial Advisory Services: Last but not the least, it is better to check your choice of funds with your advisor to ensure you are not comparing funds whose past record is not comparable.
-Be wary of going merely by the ratings offered by various websites (unless they clearly state what their new methodology is), if comparison is done with new peers based on past data.
+Ø Financial Advisory Services: Last but not the least, it is better to check your choice of funds with your financial advisor in Jaipur to ensure you are not comparing funds whose past record is not comparable.
+Be wary of going merely by the ratings offered by various websites (unless they clearly state what their new methodology is), if the comparison is done with new peers based on past data.
 When it comes to reviewing your funds, stick to comparing the fund with its respective benchmark and check if the fund is able to deliver 2 to 3 percentage points more than the benchmark in the case of equity.

 PS: Dhirendra Kumar, CEO Value Research, suggests “Practically speaking, if you are an individual investor whose financial goals are the normal ones that most people have, then you can easily ignore 32 of these 36 schemes.
-Here’s what remains: multi cap for long term investing, aggressive hybrid funds for medium term savings, ELSS funds for tax saving combined with long term savings, and short term debt funds as a superior alternative for bank fixed deposits.
+Here’s what remains: multi-cap for long-term investing, aggressive hybrid funds for medium-term savings, ELSS funds for tax saving combined with long-term savings, and short-term debt funds as a superior alternative for bank fixed deposits.
 That’s it.”